Introduction and model history

 The twin 14.3-inch screens dominate the Leaf's dash, but the air-con temperature control buttons beneath the screen, as well as the drive mode and one-pedal driving button, means that you don't have to use the screen for absolutely everything.
 However, when the you do have to use the screen it's no hardship.
 The central touchscreen houses in-built Google software so that you benefit from Google maps and other downloadable Google apps and games.
 It’s also configurable, so you can choose which shortcuts are on the home page.
 Naturally, wireless Apple CarPlay and Android Auto are standard.

 Higher-spec Nissan Leaf models also get electric seat adjustment, and there’s even a massage function and a head-up display.
 The two-spoke steering wheel looks pretty cool, and the materials that are used around the cabin on the higher-spec car that we drove felt nice; tactile and pleasant to look at, if not quite as boutique as the interior you get in the Nissan Ariya.
-It certainly give Kia, Renault and Skoda a run for perceived cabin quality, which is the most important thing.
+It certainly gives Kia, Renault and Skoda a run for perceived cabin quality, which is the most important thing.

 Motors, performance and handling